-Text by Sonny Ganaden
+Text by Sonny Ganaden Images by John Hook

 It is nearly impossible to overstate the influence Gaye Chan has had on the arts community in Hawai‘i.
 As chair of the Department of Art and Art History at University of Hawai‘i at Manoa, she has prodded countless students to pursue their ideas, identities, and conceptions of art.
 In her own work, she interrogates what it means to engage in dynamic communities, testing the boundaries of politics and the economy.
 She confronts what those in the art and academic worlds consider normative leadership styles.
 She throws the most interesting potlucks in Hawai‘i.

 A proponent of rules in art, Chan laid out the requirements for participation: “Participants’ contributions must be primarily made from ingredients that they have either grown, hunted, fished, foraged, bartered, found, been gifted, or stolen.
 Digger’s Dinners are exercises in recreating the commons, where food and knowledge are freely shared.”

 Contributors stood in a long line to share about their recipes, as well as the myriad of clever ways for overcoming the rules.
 Some questions went unaddressed: Is this a potluck or an art show?
 Is this an attack on capitalism or a promotion of locally grown food?
 Is this an exhibition or an incitement to petty theft?
 Chan, the orchestrator, seemed happy with the ambiguity.

 Years prior, Chan and her partner, Nandita Sharma, a professor of sociology at UH Manoa, lived and worked out of a home in the Enchanted Lakes neighborhood of Kailua, where they began to call their communal art/sociology/anarchy experiments “Eating in Public.”
 In a strip of grass abutting a fenced-off lake designated to Enchanted Lake residents, they planted papaya trees.
 Weeks later, they engaged in a public, old-school style battle—complete with signage—in front of their trees.
 And the receivers of their arbor-loving ire?

 As private-property owners divvied up plots and divested those without inheritance of their lands, public terrain became increasingly ornamental, disconnected from the necessities of food, water, building materials, and heating.
 Some of the displaced farmers formed the diggers, whose signature act was to plant edible foods on their recently expropriated lands.

 For Chan, Eating in Public is only a portion of life in contemporary art.
-While on sabbatical during 2013 to develop her work and spend time with her ailing father, she took to Instagram.
+While on sabbatical during 2013 to develop her work and spend time with her ailing father, she @gaye_chan, took to Instagram.
 A lifetime of thinking about photography, content, and composition was at play immediately.
 Taking note of musician John Cage’s ideas regarding the boundaries of art, she devised a few of her own: no filters, nothing but pictures from her phone.
 Before long, a discarded orange peel on cracked asphalt became a metaphor for depression; a defaced political sign became a symbol for protest; countless other images showed life as it is in Hawai‘i and the places she travels.
 “I like to take photos of nothing,” she says blithely of the medium that perhaps has made her most famous.
 A closer inspection reveals that the images exist in sets: a series of fences, a series of fruits, a series of people covering their faces awkwardly, plenty of coincidences with which to test theories of art and community.